alexjmanlove/cat-dog-classifier/README.md

 * Batch normalisation was applied after every convolution operation to assist the training of the model.
 * The output of the final pooling layer is flattened and fed into the classifier, comprised of 4 fully connected layers using tanh() activation.

+## Brief Notes on the Theory Behind Convolutional Neural Networks

+Imagine a supervised learning problem where you have one input feature per pixel in an image.
+For a megapixel image your input space would be on the order of millions.
+This is computationally intractable for a standard neural network to learn.
+CNNs are handy because they reduce this high dimensional input by performing convolutions.
+Using a sliding kernel, they reduce the input space.

+Pixels in an image are highly correlated according to their proximity to one another.
+By sliding this convolutional filter across the image, we hope that the resulting convolved outputs can successfully capture some of that spatial dependence.
+We can use a pooling layer which helps us to more clearly ascertain the features which correspond to these spatial structures found in the image.
+This process of convolving the input image to identify key spatials tructures is called feature extraction.
+In other words by performing this convolutional operation, we are creating a feature map.
+We pass these extracted features along to a classification network.

+This also allows us to be more resilient to slight modifications or perturbations in the image.
+If we had a simple one pixel translation, a standard neural network would be highly sensitive to these small changes, because at a purely numerical level all of the inputs have suddenly changed.
+By contrast, using this convolutional approach, since we are capturing the broader spatial structures within regions of the image the neural network is more robust to these small perturbations.

+Each filter will have a specific shape or pattern that it is trying to detect.
+A key step is the pass the convolution outputs to a pooling layer.
+This is necessary to further reduce the dimensionality of the data.
+For example a 2x2 MaxPooling filter will consider a 2x2 subset of an input, take the maximum value of that 2x2 subset, and associate that to a single 1x1 subset of the output.
+The particular number of convolutional filters and the scalar values in those filters is optimised during the backpropagation.